 Employers are encouraged to remit payments electronically.
 Electronic funds transfer (EFT) is easy, secure, and efficient.
 There are several options that are no cost to the employer.
 Employers with 25 or more employees at any time, and have received 4 or more income withholding orders must remit payments electronically.
-Register for EFT to start making payments electronically.
+Make EFT Payments using North Dakota Online Services.

 Text in grey is to indicate this will appear only after user clicks on WEB EFT